Kalahari Desert: Population

 The San people have lived in the Kalahari for 20,000 years as hunter-gatherers.
-They hunt wild game with bows and poison arrows and gather edible plants, such as berries, melons and nuts, as well as insects.
+They hunt wild game with bows and poisoned arrows and gather edible plants, such as berries, melons and nuts, as well as insects.
 The San get most of their water requirements from plant roots and desert melons found on or under the desert floor.
 They often store water in the blown-out shells of ostrich eggs.
 The San live in huts built from local materials—the frame is made of branches, and the roof is thatched with long grass.
 Most of their hunting and gathering techniques replicate pre-historic tribes.
 Bantu-speaking Tswana, Kgalagadi, and Herero and a small number of European settlers also live in the Kalahari desert.
 The city of Windhoek is situated in the Kalahari Basin.

 Kalahari, San and diamonds

 In 1996, De Beers evaluated the potential of diamond mining at Gope.
 In 1997, the eviction of the San and Bakgalagadi tribes in the Central Kalahari Game Reserve from their land began.

-In 2006, a Botswana High Court ruled in favor of the San and Bakgalagadi tribes in the reserve, finding that their eviction was unlawful.
+In 2006, the High Court of Botswana ruled in favor of the San and Bakgalagadi tribes in the reserve, finding their eviction unlawful.
 The Government of Botswana granted a permit to De Beers' Gem Diamonds/Gope Exploration Company (Pty) Ltd. to conduct mining activities within the reserve.